 History of the Baseball Ball

-The first baseballs had anything from a walnut to a rock in the center.
-Yarn or string was wrapped around any solid substance.
-The string was then encased in leather.
+The first baseballs had anything from a walnut to a rock in its core.
+Baseball makers would then wrap their solid object of choice in yarn or string and then encase it in leather.
 Players made their own or had them made for them to their own specifications.
-Since the custom was for the first teams of the 1850s to supply the balls for a game, games were dramatically swayed by the choice of a ball with properties that suited a team’s style of play.
+Since the custom was for the first teams of the 1850s to supply the balls for a game, games were dramatically swayed by the ball choice of the teams playing.

 Beverly Bird has been writing professionally since 1983.
 She is the author of several novels including the bestselling "Comes the Rain" and "With Every Breath."
 Bird also has extensive experience as a paralegal, primarily in the areas of divorce and family law, bankruptcy and estate law.
 She covers many legal topics in her articles.